Submission Guidelines

 Books and book collections will be considered when nominated or self-nominated (self-nominations are encouraged!) and must bear an imprint of the relevant calendar year.

-For Hanford (article) and Labriola Awards:
+For the Hanford (article), Isocrates, and Labriola Awards:

 The awards committee will automatically consider articles about Milton that appear in the following journals: ELH, ELR, Milton Quarterly, Milton Studies, Modern Philology, Renaissance Quarterly, Renaissance Studies, SEL, Studies in Philology, PMLA.
 Members are welcome also to nominate (or self-nominate) articles in these journals.